 Games Like Cards Against Humanity

-has won the BoardGameGeek 2008 Party Game of the Year award and an Origins Award in the year 2009 for the Best Party Game of the Year.
+Say Anything has won the BoardGameGeek 2008 Party Game of the Year award and an Origins Award in the year 2009 for the Best Party Game of the Year.
 This is a widely produced party game.
-How to Play

 Once everyone’s answers are unveiled, the judge secretly chooses an answer, while the rest of the players bet with tokens on answers that they think the judge has chosen.
 The player receives a point for each correctly answered bet, and the game continues.
 You can set a number of rounds to give this never-ending game an appropriate end.

-was chosen as Mensa Select by the Mensa International in the year 1999.
-It was also named the Party Game of the Year and received the National Parenting Center's seal of approval in the same year.
-How to Play
+Apples to Apples was chosen as Mensa Select by the Mensa International in the year 1999.
+It was also named the Party Game of the Year and received the National Parenting Center’s seal of approval in the same year.

 Here, the judge is replaced by a storyteller who narrates the story and guides it along the way.
 The storyteller calls out a phrase or a word that matches the image on his/her card.
 Then, each player chooses a card that closely matches the phrase.
 Once that is done, the players guess the card that the storyteller has seen.
 The correctly guessed storyteller’s card helps to move the story ahead.
 The trick is to not make the story too difficult or highly predictable.
 The game ends when the deck is empty.